G-tix96/rdrama/readme.md

 docker-compose up
 ```

 3- That's it!
-Visit `localhost` in your browser.
+Visit `localhost` in your browser and make an account (the first account to be made will have full admin rights)

 4- Optional: to change the domain from "localhost" to something else and configure the site settings, as well as integrate it with the external services the website uses, edit the variables in the `env` file and then restart the docker container.